MichaluxPL/Sofar_LSW3/README.md

        c) create virtual devices in Domoticz (write down their idx numbers)
        d) in SOFARMap.xml find corresponding variables and for each input idx number
        e) leave "DomoticzIdx":0 for variables You don't want to send data to Domoticz
-    3. Tested with Mosquitto MQTT server (both with and without TLS) and Domoticz 2021.1
+    3. Tested with Domoticz 2021.1
 ```
-# HomeAssistant (via MQTT) Support (prepared/tested by @pablolite, optimized by Michalux)
+# HomeAssistant (via MQTT) Support
 ```
     1. Requires MQTT configuration in config.cfg (see section MQTT Support)
     2. To turn HomeAssistant support on:
         a) enable it in config.cfg
         b) set ha_mqtt_topic in config.cfg
     3. Hardcoded auto-discovery MQTT topic name: homeassistant/sensor/SofarLogger/{Inverter's SN}_ID/config
+    4. Code prepared/tested by @pablolite, optimized by Michalux
 ```
 # Prometheus+Grafana support
 ```